pwolthausen/k8s-workshops/8-live-debugging/Questions.md

 4. The `fab-four` deployment in the narwhal cluster should have 4 pods, why are only 3 running?

-5. My `mounter` pod is stuck in pending, why?

-6. There is a service called `webserver`, I have tested the pod internally and I am confident that the pod is serving traffic properly.
+5. There is a service called `webserver`, I have tested the pod internally and I am confident that the pod is serving traffic properly.
 Why doesn’t the Load Balancer seem to work?

-7. There is a service called `nginx` in the hippo cluster, I have tested the pod internally and I am confident that the pod is serving traffic properly.
+6. There is a service called `nginx` in the hippo cluster, I have tested the pod internally and I am confident that the pod is serving traffic properly.
 Why doesn’t the Load Balancer seem to work?

-8. I created an ingress for my `nginx` workload since the service load balancer is not working.
+7. I created an ingress for my `nginx` workload since the service load balancer is not working.
 Why isn’t my ingress working?

-9. My `working` ingress is returning 502 errors.
+8. My `working` ingress is returning 502 errors.
 Why is this happening?
 How can I debug this?

-10. My `echoheader` workload has been exposed with an ingress, yet there is still no external IP, what am I doing wrong?
+9. My `echo-ing` workload has been exposed with an ingress, yet there is still no external IP, what am I doing wrong?